joshchew24/notes/CPSC 410/Static Program Slicing.md

 		- i.e. can tell us values of variables at specific program points
 ## Information
 ### Control Flow Dependency Stack
-- tracks lines which **might** have affected values of all conditional branches/lops currently being analysed
+- tracks lines which **might** have affected values of all conditional branches/loops currently being analysed
 - a stack of sets of integers (relevant statement/line numbers)
-### Total Dependency Map
+### Total Dependency Map (TD Map)
-- tracks lines which have affected values
+- tracks lines which have affected values of variables
+	- **overestimates** conditionals
 - a map from variable names to sets of integers (relevant statement/line numbers)
 ## Analysis Rules
 ### If-then-else branches